 One tip for this method is to use a splash guard or splatter screen when cooking the wings.
 Here's why:

-- Most chicken is injected with a water solution to increase the plumpness and shelf stability.
+- Most chickens are injected with a water solution to increase plumpness and shelf stability.

 - Water and hot oil don't play well together.
-It creates spatter that really smarts when it hits your hands or arms.
+It creates splatter that really smarts when it hits your hands or arms.

-- I didn't have a splatter screen and my shirt is now oil speckled... just sayin.
+- I didn't have a splatter screen, and my shirt is now oil speckled... just saying.

 If you have an exhaust fan, go ahead and turn that on as well if you don't want your house smelling like fried chicken wings for the day!

-Please note: When you're making the hot sauce in this post, it is going to look like such a tiny amount in the bowl.
+Please note: When you're making the spicy wing sauce recipe in this post, it is going to look like such a tiny amount in the bowl.
 Almost shockingly small, particularly if you are using a large bowl.
 I've made this recipe for 28-30 wings exactly.
 They will all be perfectly seasoned with a coat of yummy sauce.

 For the Wings